tv2-oss/bifrost-gateway-controller/doc/getting-started.md

 # Getting Started using a KIND Cluster

-This guide describes how to exercise the *gateway-controller* using a KIND cluster, i.e. this guide does not require a cloud account.
+This guide describes how to exercise the *bifrost-gateway-controller* using a KIND cluster, i.e. this guide does not require a cloud account.
 Instead, some resources that typically are allocated from a cloud provider are instead simulated inside the KIND